Adam Temple

 Adam is consultant editor for the Financial Services Volume of Halsbury’s Laws of England (fifth edition, 2022), including updates to reflect the Brexit statutory instruments.

-Adam also regularly advises both sides of FOS claims, including judicial reviews of the FOS (R (Mazarona Properties Ltd) v Financial Ombudsman Service [2017] EWHC 1135 (Admin); R (Critchley) v Financial Ombudsman Service [2019] EWHC 3036 (Admin)), and has co-authored a book: A Practical Guide to Financial Ombudsman Service Claims (2018).
+Adam also regularly advises both sides of FOS claims, including judicial reviews of the FOS (R (Mazarona Properties Ltd) v Financial Ombudsman Service [2017] EWHC 1135 (Admin); and R (Critchley) v Financial Ombudsman Service [2019] EWHC 3036 (Admin)), and has co-authored a book: A Practical Guide to Financial Ombudsman Service Claims (2018).

 Adam is regularly instructed on banking litigation claims.
 His experience includes:

-• Claims against banks for losses caused by third party fraudsters in particular arising out of push payment frauds.
+• Claims against banks for losses caused by third party fraudsters, in particular arising out of push payment frauds.

 • Claims against banks for allegedly acting in breach of mandate.